Some things in life are certain. Puppies are cute, the Earth is round and smoking cigarettes is bad for you.

 Get help to quit smoking

 The good news?
 Your body starts repairing itself as soon as you stop smoking.
-For help and more information:

-- Speak to your doctor or pharmacist.
+- Speak to a doctor or pharmacist.

 - Call the Quitline on 13 7848 — even if you're not ready to quit yet.

 - Build a 'quit plan'.
 Follow the steps to design a plan that suits your life.

 - Download the free My QuitBuddy app to quit when you want to, on your own terms.

 This post was originally published on 12 November 2019 and has been updated to include the most recent details on this topic.

 For health and wellbeing news you can use, go to the healthdirect blog.